jacqinthebox/workload-identity-demo/README.md

-## Test
+## Create storage account and give the managed identity access.

-Let's test it with storage
+Let’s test it with storage

 ```sh
 az storage account create \